csiro-hydrogeology/pyela/README.md

 conda activate  %my_env_name%
 ```

+At this point we have installed all the python dependencies ela needs that are available via `conda`.

-As of writing (2018-08) conda does not have pyqt5, and a suitable version of mayavi for python3.
-We use `pip`
+As of writing (2019-08) conda does not have pyqt5, and no suitable version of mayavi for python3.
+We resort to use `pip`.
+You may want to do first:

 ```bash
 pip install --upgrade pip